 Presenting to a large group of people can be challenging even for experienced presenters.
 Specific difficulties may arise due to the size of the audience, such as:

-These large group presentations usually occur at conferences or lecture theatres, with the audience size ranging from 50-300+ people.
+Large group presentations usually occur at conferences or lecture theatres, with the audience size ranging from 50-300+ people.
 Due to the nature of these events, it’s usually a rare opportunity to influence journalists, business partners, potential employees and customers.

 Techniques which are important for small groups, such as eye contact and body language, become less effective in large group settings.
-This is because the presenter is trying to share them with the whole group rather than focusing on a few individuals.
+This is because the presenter is trying to share them amongst the whole group rather than focusing on a few individuals.

-With careful preparation, you’ll still be able to communicate effectively and deliver your message to influence the audience.
+With careful preparation, you’ll be able to communicate effectively and deliver your message to influence the audience.

-It’s vital you have full understanding of your material.
+It’s vital that you have a full understanding of your material.
 This will help you identify clear main points and construct a strong linear argument.
 Use these points to select appropriate visual images, examples and analogies to help your audience understand key concepts.